 The singers sang with a full warm, ringing tone that filled the concert hall.
 Their diction was precise and their stage presence was elegant.
 And when it came time to deliver personality in Christmas A La Fa La La and Jingle Bells, they were hilarious.
 The audience showed their appreciation with long applause.Soprano soloist, Carole Winter, graced the staged singing a stunning Oh Joyful Children by Lee Holdridge and Oh Holy Night by Adolph Adam.
 She delivered a gorgeous, legato tone and her high register floated effortlessly.
 She closed with the quintessential holiday favorite The Christmas Song by Mel Torme and getting cialis from canada Bob Wells.
 Her crystal clear high notes rang when singing the obligato of buy tramadol online saturday delivery Sing We Now of Christmas with the chorale.
 She had great fun with her variations with the chorale in Jingle Bells.
 VIEW PHOTO ALBUM OF THIS CONCERT HERE.

-Conductor, Jeanne Kelly, warmed the audience up, and all enjoyed a sing along of favorite Christmas music.
-Children from the audience came on stage to ring jingle bells during Rudolph.
+Conductor, Jeanne Kelly, warmed the link for you audience up, and all enjoyed a sing along of favorite Christmas music.
+Children from the audience came on stage to buy celebrex online ring jingle bells during Rudolph.
 Great smiles and great rhythm.
 There were some excellent sounds coming from the audience. …….perhaps some future Encore singers!